NobleRobot/NobleEngine/README.md

 -------------
 Noble Engine is fully documented in code, and has a full set of html pages generated with [LDoc](https://github.com/lunarmodules/LDoc) and styled for legibility, ease-of-use, and playful charm if I do say so myself.

-These pages are included in the repository at `documentation/index.html` and (soon) on GitHub Pages.
+These pages are included in the repository at `docs/index.html` and on [GitHub Pages](https://noblerobot.github.io/NobleEngine).

 Notes on Style
 --------------